 Ammouliani is the only inhabited island in Halkidiki.
 Even though beautiful, Ammouliani is underrated, probably because of the extremely popular beach resorts in the peninsula of Halkidiki.

 The easiest way to visit this island from Thessaloniki is with a private boat tour like this one, here.
 You’ll leave Thessaloniki early morning to get to Ormos Panagias.
-Then you’ll board on this journey around Mount Athos with a two-hour stop on Ammouliani island, at Banana Beach.
+Then you’ll board on this journey around Mount Athos with a stop on Ammouliani island, at Banana Beach.

 There’s no way to get from Thessaloniki directly to Ammouliani by public transport.
 Ferries to Ammouliani island depart from Tripiti, which is at two hours’ drive from Thessaloniki.